-- 1. Coordinate appropriate aspects of its comprehensive plan with the appropriate water management district's regional water supply plan, [163.3177(4)(a), F.S.] - 2.
-Ensure that its future land use plan is based upon availability of adequate water supplies and public facilities and services [s.163.3177(6)(a), F.S., effective July 1, 2005].
-Data and analysis demonstrating that adequate water supplies and associated public facilities will be available to meet projected growth demands must accompany all proposed Future Land Use Map amendments submitted to the Department for review.
-The submitted package must also include an amendment to the Capital Improvements Element, if necessary, to demonstrate that adequate public facilities will be available to serve the proposed Future Land Use Map modification.
+- 1. Coordinate appropriate aspects of its comprehensive plan with the appropriate water mana district's regional water supply plan, [163.3177(4) (a), F.S.] - 2.
+Ensure that its future land use plan is based upon availability of adequate water suppl public facilities and services [s.163.3177(6)(a), F.S., effective July 1, 2005].
+Data and demonstrating that adequate water supplies and associated public facilities will be avai meet projected growth demands must accompany all proposed Future Land Use Map amer submitted to the Department for review.
+The submitted package must also include an ame to the Capital Improvements Element, if necessary, to demonstrate that adequate public f will be available to serve the proposed Future Land Use Map modification.